aishuvinod/ObjectOriented/ImageProcessor/README.md

 All of these operations can be applied to ppm, jpg, png, and bpm image types.
 Our program supports loading an image as one image type and saving it as another

-image.ppm is our ppm file that we use (made by ourselves) the next name is the name for your new load image

 RED COMPONENT